AfaMadza/simple_shell/README.md

 # simple_shell
 ### Description
-Holberton School's simple_shell ensures students grasp core concepts such as va_arg, va_list, and va_end.
-Other basic concepts such as loops, arrays, and structs were employed in the making of this function.
+Holberton School's simple_shell ensures students grasp core concepts such including memory allocation and management, argc/argv, parent/child processes, and file i/o.
+Other basic concepts such as loops, arrays, structs, and pointers were employed in the making of this function.

 ### Environment
 This function was developed and tested on `Ubuntu 14.04 LTS` via Vagrant in VirtualBox.